 I’ve been using Apple Photos, and before that, Apple iPhotos, to manage my, er, photos for a long, long, time, likely back to their introduction in 2002.
-Over that time I’ve made a few libraries, for family and some for other things, which at points I’ve merged back together to make a larger single library.
+Over that time I’ve made a few libraries, for family and some for other things, and then at points I’ve merged them back together to make a larger single library.

 Here’s a few things I learned

 It appears that over versions Apple has altered the photo organisational file structure and naming conventions.
 Sometimes and currently it was a heirarchy of folders as ‘year > month > date’, which is fine, but sometimes it seems to have been a date as a single folder such as ‘Dec 26, 2009’, which gets interesting when some folders would be called ‘Dec 26, 2009_2’.
 Another thing I noticed is that some folders would be named after the newest photo in that folder, but there could’ve been photos in there from weeks earlier, potentially since a previous import.
 I’ve also had folders which had photos which the application seemed to have read different parts of the EXIF, or had some EXIF entries missing - my thoughts here are that some cameras just don’t seem to do a very standard EXIF write, such as early camera phones and some of the kids cameras (I’m looking at you, LEGO camera).

 Also, ‘events’ in some versions it seems got their own named folders, so I’d have some folders called ‘Family January 2009’ which would be seperate from any other folder about January in 2009.

 As I mentioned, I have at times also imported (merged) libraries in (i)Photos.
 It would seem that at least twice, it imported a whole library into the date in the structure when I imported it, and created whole sub folder structures within that date, ignoring the date the photos were taken.